acts-project/acts/CONTRIBUTING.rst

 Please always fork the Acts repository you want to work on and create branches only in your own fork.
-Once you want to share your work, create a Pull Request (PR) (for gitlab users: equivalent to merge request) to the master branch of the upstream acts-project repository.
+Once you want to share your work, create a Pull Request (PR) (for gitlab users: equivalent to merge request) to the main branch of the upstream acts-project repository.
 If it is not yet ready to be merged in, please create a draft pull request (by clicking on the small arrow on the green "create pull request" button) to mark it work in progress.
 Once you want your branch to